You are €200 away from free express shipping

-If you ever looked us up online, you may have spotted that there are two platforms – our website and an Etsy store – where you can shop your linen wardrobe.
-We notice that this raises several questions to some, the main ones being “Are both platforms legitimate and are being curated by the same company?”
+If you ever looked us up online, you may have spotted that there are two platforms – our website and an Etsy store.
+Both can be use to shop your linen wardrobe.
+We notice that this raises several questions to some people.
+The main ones being “Are both platforms legitimate and are being curated by the same company?”
 “If so, what’s the difference?
 Which one should I choose?
 And what’s the matter with the contrast of prices?”.
 We see your confusion and would like to finally clarify things with this post.

 When we first started our business, all we wanted to do was to share our love for linen.
 We desired to introduce sustainable, natural fabrics to people’s wardrobe without compromising style and comfort.
 A website was created and everything was going in the right direction.
-We had no intentions to sell our garments between two platforms; however, we quickly saw that if we want to expand our company and reach more customers, we need to make our brand known.
+We had no intentions to sell our garments between two platforms.
+However, we quickly saw that if we want to expand our company and reach more customers, we need to make our brand known.
 Etsy seemed like a good idea as it is trustworthy, simple to use and is reachable to many.
 We have to be honest – at first it wasn’t easy to manage two selling platforms at the same time.
-A lot of time, effort, head-racking and resources were needed to finally be able to figure everything out and to get to where we are now.
+A lot of time, effort, head-racking, and resources took to finally be able to figure everything out.
+And to get to where we are now.

 While roaming through our shops, you may have detected some differences between the stock availability, colors and general content that occurs.
 Why is that?
 You see, it takes a lot of effort to run a business and sometimes things just don’t go as smoothly as we would like.
 For a while, we were figuring out how to keep our business afloat.
 Etsy sales were increasing significantly so we focused more on creating a proper shop there.
 Unfortunately, at the same time our website was slowly fading into the background.